sajidmohammed88/alice-blue-online-api/README.md

 # Introduction
-Implementation of aliceblueonline on .NET Framework with C# for Interactive and Feeds API on .NET Framework.
+Implementation of aliceblueonline API on .NET Framework with C# for Interactive and Feeds API.

 # Getting Started
 Clone the project and reference it to any .NET Framework project to make call of all routes.